Aliases for FXYD5 Gene

 GeneCards Summary for FXYD5 Gene

 FXYD5 (FXYD Domain Containing Ion Transport Regulator 5) is a Protein Coding gene.
-Diseases associated with FXYD5 include intracranial hypotension.
-GO annotations related to this gene include actin binding and ion channel activity.
+GO annotations related to this gene include actin binding and sodium channel regulator activity.

 UniProtKB/Swiss-Prot for FXYD5 Gene